mkgeiger/matrix-weather-clock/README.md

 ### HTTP server

 The WEB interface is used to store the settings of OpenWeatherMap API, NTP server, time zone and motion detection hold time in the EEPROM.
 The assigned IP can be found in the router settings.
-The WIFI settings can be resetted with http:/<IP>/resetWifi.
+The WIFI settings can be resetted with http://<IP>/resetWifi.
+Due to implemented multicast DNS (mDNS) the WEB interface can also be accessed via http://MatrixWeatherClock.local instead of giving the IP.
 An access point is started with the next reset (SSID: matrix_weather_clock IP: 192.168.1.1) and new WIFI settings can be configured.

+### Android popup notification messages

+If desired the user allows Android mobile phones to display popup notification messages like from E-Mail, Whatsapp, Messenger, etc. For this purpose a small App called [LinConnect Client](https://apkpure.com/linconnect-for-linux/com.willhauck.linconnectclient) has to be installed on the Android mobile phone.
+The LinConnect Client implements the Bonjour-protocol to discover automatically devices in the network offering the (LinConnect-) service.
+The MatrixWeatherClock acts as a mDNS-responder offering a service for LinLonnect, over which text messages can be transmitted from the client (Android phone) to the server (MatrixWeatherClock).
+This is done by sending a HTTP PUSH-request, which contains in its HTTP-header the base64-encoded notification-header and -information.
+The LinConnect Client can be configured which Apps are allowed to send notification messages.
+The message pops up in the menue line and scrolls from the right to the left.

 ### Drawing

 The display refresh cycle for the [PxMatrix](https://github.com/2dom/PxMatrix) library is configured to 2 ms. The drawing cycle is configured to 100 ms. Within these 100 ms all graphical elements are drawn.
 A temporary buffer of 1kbyte (32 columns x 16 rows x 2 bytes color) is used as a double buffer, to which every graphical element can draw in its draw cycle.
 At the end of the draw cycle the complete buffer is copied to the PxMatrix interface to control the LEDs.
 At the beginning of each draw cycle the buffer is completely cleared.
 All graphical text elements can be drawn with an individual color.
-The 100 ms cycle time has been choosen because of the animation effects like colon blinking, digit- and menue-scrolling.
+The 100 ms cycle time has been choosen because of the animation effects like colon blinking, digit-, menue- and popup-notification-message scrolling.
 Menue scrolling is triggered by a push button event.

 ## Photos